conductor-oss/conductor/docker/README.md

 For passing arguments to `yarn`, in [this Dockerfile](server/Dockerfile) the build arg `YARN_OPTS` has been added.
 This argument will be added to each `yarn` call.
 It is not compulsory to set this argument.

-When using one of the `docker-compose-*` files, you can set this via the eponymous environment variable `YARN_OPTS`, e.g.:
+When using one of the `docker-compose-*` files, you can set this via the environment variable `YARN_OPTS`, e.g.:

 ```
 YARN_OPTS='--network-timeout 10000000' docker compose -f docker-compose.yaml up